-Parents should also be aware of potential drawbacks for sports for children with ADHD.
-Benjamin Fields, Ph.D., M.Ed., writing on the Nationwide Children’s Hospital website, notes that there are issues that parents should think about ahead of time when they’re considering sports for the children with ADHD.
+Parents should also be aware of potential drawbacks of sports for children with ADHD.
+Benjamin Fields, Ph.D., M.Ed., writing on the Nationwide Children’s Hospital website, notes that there are issues that parents should think about ahead of time when they’re considering sports for children with ADHD.
 These include:

 - Distractibility: Athletes with ADHD can face similar struggles on the field that they do in the classroom — in not paying attention when they need to.
 They can lose focus during practices or an actual game.
 This can lead to mistakes or not hearing instructions from a coach because they are talking.